Denver DMV Hearings

 A Denver DUI Lawyer Can Make a Difference

-After a DUI or DWAI arrest, you only have seven days to request a DMV hearing to challenge the suspension of your driving privileges.
-If you do not request a hearing, your driver's license will be suspended automatically, and you will lose the opportunity to contest the action.
+After a DUI arrest in Colorado, you only have seven days to request a DMV hearing to challenge the suspension of your driving privileges.
+If you do not have your attorney request a hearing, that state will automatically suspend your license, and you’ll lose the chance to challenge the action.

 Driver’s license hearings are more informal than court proceedings.
 Some valuable pointers to keep in mind for your DMV hearing include:

 - Your hearing may be in person or over the phone

 - If the hearing is in person, leave additional time to arrive early.
 If you are late, the hearing may proceed without you.

 - A Hearing Officer will explain the nature of the process and answer questions, but cannot give legal advice.

 - You or your attorney can ask questions to cross-examine the police officer who testifies at the hearing.